dreamfactorysoftware/platform-wiki/setup-guide/common/IAM-setup.md

 1. If the server running EmrEtlRunner and StorageLoader is compromised, the AWS credentials in your configuration files will give the attacker only limited powers over your AWS account
 2. If you hire an external resource to install Snowplow for you, again this approach limits their access to and control over your AWS account

-**Disclaimer: Snowplow Analytics Ltd will not be liable for any issues caused by the full or partial implementation of these instructions on your Amazon Web Services account.
+**Disclaimer: Snowplow Analytics Ltd will not be liable for any problems caused by the full or partial implementation of these instructions on your Amazon Web Services account.
 If in doubt, please consult an independent AWS security expert.**

 ## 1. Setup the IAM group